micromys/Omnik/README.md

 -------------------
 Sample php script to access and read data from the inverter

-The script is seld-explaining, comment out some lines to test different parts
+The script is self-explaining, comment out some lines to test different parts

 inverter_config.php
 -------------------